 Alberta Notice of Termination of Tenancy for Substantial Breach

-- The Notice is given in accordance with the Alberta Residential Tenancies Act.
+The Notice is given in accordance with the Residential Tenancies Act of Alberta.
+This form should only be used in the Province of Alberta, Canada.

 Alberta Notice of Termination of Tenancy for Nonpayment of Rent

-Instructions for AB Landlords
+Instructions for Alberta Landlords

-If your tenant has failed to pay rent, you may address this issue by serving them with the Alberta Notice of Termination of Tenancy for Non-payment of Rent.
+If your tenant has failed to pay rent, you may address this issue by serving them with the Notice of Termination of Tenancy for Non-payment of Rent.
 This process is governed by the Alberta Residential Tenancies Act, ensuring that the steps you take are in accordance with provincial regulations.

 Vacating the Premises